 Organizations and individuals may have legal duties to protect against these crimes, and to properly investigate and report after they occur.
 Some laws essentially require reasonable cybersecurity to protect personal information, and require organizations to properly investigate and report to the government and affected parties after a data breach.

 My usual disclaimers apply, this is generalized information and is not legal or consulting advice.
-See the below links for more details on each of the crimes and how to protect against them.

 - Policies, Procedures, and Governance of an Organization

 - Cybersecurity and Privacy for You and Your Organization

 - Bandler's Four Pillars of Security

 - Cybersecurity for the Home and Office (book)

 - External articles

 - Data breaches and your business, John Bandler (February 16, 2022) https://westfaironline.com/145435/data-breaches-and-your-business/

 - Ransomware and your business, John Bandler (November 18, 2021) https://westfaironline.com/142669/ransomware-and-your-business/